Green-Software-Foundation/if/docs/Impact Graph.md

 An Impact Graph is a manifest that defines everything you need to calculate the environmental impact of a piece of software.

-You can describe it in YAML format ([impl](Impl%20(Impact%20YAML).md)) and execute using a command line tool ([rimpl](Rimpl.md)) using static input data ([input](input.md)).
-It can output a single value or a time series of impacts so you can narrow down the moments of peak environmental impacts.
+You can describe it in YAML format ([impl](Impl%20(Impact%20YAML).md)) and execute using a command line tool ([Impact](Impact.md)) using static input data ([input](input.md)).
+It can output a single value or a time series of outputs so you can narrow down the moments of peak environmental impacts.
 It can also be constructed in code using the IEF SDK for use cases where real-time streaming or monitoring of impacts is required.

 It allows you to evolve, start course grained for a fast high-level impact calculation, and then add granularity (structural and temporal) over time to dig deeper and identify the areas that drive the most impacts.